lambda0xyz/alley/README.md

 # alley

-A mobile-first inventory and sales tracker for artists at anime/doujin conventions.
+A mobile-first inventory and sales tracker for artists and organizers at anime/comic/fandom conventions.

 Artists log in on their phones and mark items sold from their table.
 Admins see a dashboard across all artists and can export an Excel report at the end of the convention.